Satheesh1428/docker-projects/README.md

 6) Clone your application and docker file in GitHub into ec2 instance
 7) build docker image
 8) verify docker image is created or not
-9) then run the dicker image
+9) then run the docker image
 10) now push your docker image to docker hub

+**My docker image on docker hub: docker pull satheeshovsn/my-python-app-image:latest**